ucycg/astropix-python-LFndry-Test/README.md

     sudo lsmod | grep -a "ftdi_sio"

-If yes, create a file in /etc/udev/rules.d/ with the following content to unbid the VCP driver and make the device accessible for non-root users:
+If yes, create a rule e.g., 99-ftdi-nexys.rules in /etc/udev/rules.d/ with the following content to unbid the VCP driver and make the device accessible for non-root users:

     ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6010",\
     PROGRAM="/bin/sh -c '\